ddc-java-10/capstone-solverapp/docs/index.md

 • User will able to search data for recently asked question and search for question which are not answered.

+##  Data persistence

+   • Statictis for all pending question to be answered.

+   • Collection of all recently updated answer.

 * **Device/external services**